The 10 most popular Halloween costumes in the US

 - Party City

-Whether colorful or sparkly, unicorns were the 10th-most searched Halloween costume on Google this September.
+Whether colorful or sparkly, unicorns were the 10th-most-searched Halloween costume on Google in September.

 You can buy this unicorn costume for $39.99 at Party City.